Data Centers in Stamford

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available from providers like Hivelocity and phoenixNAP, enabling dedicated compute resources for performance-sensitive applications.
+Bare Metal: Bare metal server options are readily available from providers serving the greater New York market.
+This includes services from companies like Hivelocity and phoenixNAP, which can deploy dedicated servers with low-latency connections to the region.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates average around $0.08/kWh as of September 2025.
-This rate is competitive for the Northeast, providing a noticeable cost advantage compared to power pricing in adjacent New York City.
+Average Cost Of Power: Industrial power rates in Stamford average approximately $0.08/kWh (USD), as of September 2025.
+This competitive pricing can significantly reduce total operational costs compared to deployments in central New York City.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Connecticut offers tax exemptions specifically for data center tenants on certain equipment and electricity usage.
-These incentives can significantly lower the total cost of ownership for colocation deployments.
+Tax Advantage For Data Centers: Connecticut offers significant tax exemptions specifically for data center tenants on equipment and software.
+This incentive lowers the total cost of ownership and makes the state financially attractive for colocation and large-scale deployments.

 Natural Disaster Risk